 Unwrap the cheesecloth, and the texture of the yogurt should be very creamy and resemble almost a boursin type cheese texture.
 Place the yogurt cheese into a bowl.

 At this point, you can simply salt (and pepper) if you like, and move on from there.
-But I highly recommend adding whatever flavor combinations that strikes your fancy!
+But I highly recommend adding whatever flavor combinations that strike your fancy!

 Add your mix-ins, and then cover and let it refrigerate for another few hours, just to let the flavors mingle and become friends.
 This is an option, but ohhhh so worth it!